calebfaris/ict302-5/content/posts/caleb_personal_report_2.md

 draft: false
 ---

-With this week being shorter than normal, I don't feel like I was able to work towards mastery of our "I Can" statements at my usual pace.
+While this week was shorter than normal, I still feel like I was able to work towards mastery of our "I Can" statements at an appropriate pace.

 I do feel like I specifically developed my knowledge of content management concepts, targeting the "I Can" statement:
 > I can identify and define key concepts in (web) content management